 - Firestar and the four Sun-Drown Journey cats were the only non-medicine cats to have prophetic dreams in any case, but this is Justified, since they were all The Chosen One.

 - All the viewpoint characters in Doctrine of Labyrinths.
 The author has said that everyone in that world, even the ones with no magical powers, has prophetic dreams.

 - There's a good deal of "everyone" in A Song of Ice and Fire.
 Bran starts getting "the wolf dreams" after he's crippled from his fall — but in later books, Daenerys (after a visit to the House of the Undying), Jon Snow (mainly because Bran's leading him through one), and even Arya (though it's mostly cloaked with symbolism) get them to a degree.
 However, it's worth noting that three of these characters are Starks, who are implied to have strong, possibly magical connections with the direwolves they adopt, and the fourth is a Targaryen, another family that is implied to have magical connections with animals (in this case, dragons).

 - The youngest Stark, Rickon, has the same prophetic dream as Bran did about their father's death.
 It's the first indication that Bran didn't just have a nightmare, and it supports the idea that this ability runs in the family and/or is connected to their relationships with their wolves as Rickon and Shaggydog are very close.

-- The fact that Sansa, whose direwolf is killed, is the only POV Stark not to have prophetic dreams supports the theory.
+- The fact that Sansa, whose direwolf is killed, is the only one of her siblings not to have prophetic dreams supports the theory.

 - There are several in The Lord of the Rings, notably Boromir's and Faramir's recurring dream about Isildur's bane that prompts Boromir to go to Rivendell.
 Frodo also sees Gandalf's escape from Orthanc in a dream, though he doesn't understand what he saw until he hears Gandalf's story later.